 OVERVIEW: Gerald A. and Karen A. Kolschowsky Foundation's Chicagoland grantmaking involves DuPage County, as well as Chicago proper.
 The Kolschowskys are steady backers of the Lutheran church and interested in fighting hunger and poverty, not only in the Chicago area, but also on a global level.

 FUNDING AREAS: Education, religious, health and human services

-IP TAKE: The foundation does not appear to accept unsolicited proposals, and keeps a low profile.
+IP TAKE: The foundation does not appear to accept unsolicited proposals and keeps a low profile.
 Networking will be key for getting on this family's radar.

 PROFILE: Gerald and Karen Kolschowsky founded the Gerald A. and Karen A. Kolschowsky Foundation in the 1980s.
 Gerald was once the chairman and co-CEO of OSI Industries, a global food company, and Karen is a former teacher.
 Their son, Tim, now serves as the foundation's president.
 Grantmaking areas of interest include education, religious, and health and human services.

 The couple's Lutheran faith also seems to inform their human services grantmaking in Chicago and beyond.
 For instance, they've supported Bethel New Life, a social services organization in Chicago formed by a Lutheran church.
 The family has given especially strong sums to Bridge Communities, a "grassroots, nonprofit organization that provides transitional housing and programs to assist homeless families."
 Other grantees have included Children's Home & Aid Society of Illinois.
 The family also supports health outfits in the Chicago area like Advocate Good Samaritan Hospital in DuPage County and American Red Cross of Greater Chicago.